Chabad to move to former Colergét Conference Center

-The Chabad of Kenosha appears to be on the cusp of a new location after its offer for the former Colergét Conference Center was accepted in August.
+The Chabad of Kenosha appears to be on the cusp of a new location after its offer for the former Colergét Conference Center at 6520 67th St., was accepted in August.
 The only thing that stands in its way is the closing cost.

 The Chabad is looking to raise $180,000 in a 72-hour “cash for closing” campaign.